Kareszrk/multi_layout_ReactJS/README.md

 ### How to start it?
-Because I uploaded node_modules as well, after git clone you should just type [npm start] inside of the main folder.
+After git clone you should just type [npm install && npm start] inside of the main folder.

 ### Why this repository exist?
 Only because I wanted to save for myself this code.
 It is public because why wouldn't other people use it?